Certora/tutorials-code/lesson4_reading/erc4626/src/certora/specs/Properties.md

 Other Properties
 ------
+* `withdraw` and `redeem` are semantically equivalent when the inputs are converted using the respective `convert` method.
+* `mint` and `deposit` are semantically equivalent when the inputs are converted using the respective `convert` method.
 * Deposit increases the number of shares by mint.
 Shares minted should be proportional to the increase of the balance of the vault.
   ```
   a: amount to deposit